pichim/PES_Board/docs/markdown/serial_stream.md

 - Includes timeout handling and data validation

 ### Python Side (`SerialStream.py` class):
-- Same as MATLAB, but implemented in Python
+- Same functionality as MATLAB, but implemented in Python

 ## Hardware and Pin Configuration